 💡

 You will find below abstracts of my working papers and titles of my work in progress.
-My next presentation is planned for August 2024 at the ICAE conference in New Delhi where I will present results of the first one.
+My next presentation is planned for the 19th of November where I will present my ongoing work titles Behavioral insights into the adoption dynamics of fungus-resistant grapevine varieties at the Agroeconet SGA (see here for more details)

 Will collective action make resistant grapevine varieties sparkle in Champagne?
 A discrete choice experiment